Rules and Regulations

-- Plot owners will not be allowed to resell or transfer plots without the prior written consent of the District, and a transfer fee has been paid to the District.
-The District will buy back plots at the original purchase price, less an administrative charge of $85.00.
+- Lot owners will not be allowed to resell or transfer plots without the prior written consent of the District, and a transfer fee has been paid to the District.
+The District will buy back plots at the original purchase price, less an administrative charge.
 Endowment care contributions are strictly non-refundable.

-- Plots for future use may be purchased by contract.
+- Burial Rights for future use may be purchased by contract.
 However, the purchase of plots for undesignated future interments is limited to three (3).
 If the purchaser wishes to purchase more than three (3) plots, the purchaser must designate the individual(s) to be interred in each such plot by providing the District with the name(s), address, phone number, and date and place of birth of each such individual.
-Upon death of the purchaser, individuals so designated shall thereafter be deemed to be the “owners” of such plots with full right to designate the use of his or her designated plot.

-- A fee is charged for each burial plot or lot, without regard, to its location, within a “family plot”.
+- A fee is charged for each interment , without regard, to its location, within a “family plot”.
 Only upon submittal of proof of prior payment satisfactory to the District, will a fee not be charged.
 Otherwise, a fee current to the time of use, will be charged.
 In all cases, other fees and costs such as opening and closing, vault purchase, and so forth must be paid prior to use of plot.